reikoNeko/SNAG/PITCHME.md

 * In Steam versions, your solutions are ranked against other players'.
 ---
 #### Exapunks
+* Hack systems to prevent yourself from becoming further infected with "The Phage"
+* Read Zines to get gnarly coding tips
-* In Exapunks you solve problems by programming robotic agents that have IPC.
+* Solve problems by programming robotic agents that have IPC.
 (They look a lot like the gridbugs from TRON.)
+* Swarm your bots and then terminate them.
+Take all data, leave no trace.
 <img src="images/exapunks_phage_hack.jpg" height="300" align="center" alt="Programming gridbots">